The rules of communication skills are very simple.

 It struck me by surprise too that he would become my next potential client.

 I made a rule to myself: treat everybody you meet like they’re your next big customer.

 They may well be your next big thing.

-One of my favourite movie scenes comes from Dead Poet’s Society, where Robin Williams plays an eccentric teacher, who decides to conduct his lesson whilst standing on his desk.
+One of my favourite movie scenes comes from Dead Poet’s Society, where Robin Williams plays an eccentric teacher.

 “Why do I stand upon my desk”?